airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - [LineItemsWebAnalytics](https://developers.hubspot.com/docs/api/events/web-analytics) \(Incremental\)
 - [ProductsWebAnalytics](https://developers.hubspot.com/docs/api/events/web-analytics) \(Incremental\)

+### Notes on the `property_history` streams

+Even though the stream is Incremental, there are some record types that are not affected by the last sync timestamp pointer.
+For example records of type `CALCULATED` will allways have most recent timestamp equal to the requset time, so whenever you sync there will be a bunch of records in return.

 ### Notes on the `engagements` stream

 1. Objects in the `engagements` stream can have one of the following types: `note`, `email`, `task`, `meeting`, `call`.
 Depending on the type of engagement, different properties are set for that object in the `engagements_metadata` table in the destination: